TinaDelli/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The super() acts as the call/bind to the new constructor in the extended class.
+The super() acts as the object.create to the new constructor in the extended class.
+It tells the parent's constructor to watch the child's attributes vis versa.

 ## Project Set up